Workiva/over_react/README.md

 }
 ```

-> UiState is optional, and won't be used for every component.
+> UiState is optional, and won’t be used for every component.

 ### UiComponent